wkschwartz/shutdown/README.md

 (venv) $ pip install -e .  # or python setup.py develop
 ```

+## Updating the version

+The version lives in exactly one place, `shutdown/_version.py`.

 ## Building the documentation

 To build the documentation, use [Sphinx](http://www.sphinx-doc.org).